 Upper Macungie Township continues to monitor the constantly evolving COVID-19 situation.
-This page will be updated regarding COVID-19 Resources, and Township-specific information as it becomes available.
+This page will be also be updated regarding COVID-19 Resources, and Township-specific information as it becomes available.

 Possible Exposure, Cleaning & Disinfecting Tips- Businesses & homes: